How to make the color green can sometimes be a confusing topic to deal with, as it is often a difficult color to identify accurately.

 To unlock and get a better understanding of how colors work together, make sure to spend some time learning about the artist’s color wheel.
 Along with this complementary color wheel seen above, there are multiple variations of the color wheel that can help deepen your ability to mix colors.

-As rows two and three show in the color mixing chart above, yellow and green mixed makes green lighter as well.
-Cadmium yellow and green mixed together makes a lighter shade of green.
-While cadmium lemon makes a slightly darker-light shade of green.
-Both are great options for creating lighter shades of green.
+Both of the yellows in the chart above, are great options for creating lighter shades of green.
 As a bonus, yellow ochre is another great color option, when experimenting with green and yellow mixed together.
+Other options: Naples yellow, cadmium green light.

 In addition, pthalo green will darken your green quickly.
 The only downside is that it can be a very saturated color.
 So, you might need to mute the color a little bit with alizarin crimson.

-Lastly, burnt umber is also a great option for how to make dark green.
+Lastly, burnt umber is also a great option for how to make dark green color darker by mixing two colors.
 Though, it will probably be more of an earthy green since your green is being mixed with a brown.
+Other options: ultramarine blue, black, van dyck brown

 Temperature is important to all color mixing especially when it comes to greens.
 For example, when painting a landscape you want to be able to tell the viewer if it is a cold winter day or a warm sunny landscape.
 This is where paying attention to temperature in color mixing plays a role!

-In the color chart above I show a few options of what two colors make green warmer when mixed together.
+In the color chart below, I show a few options of what two colors make green warmer when mixed together.
 Adding some cadmium orange to your green is a great way to create a warm green color.
 Yellow ochre will also make your green warmer, but will also make it more of an ‘earthy green’ as yellow ochre is an earth tone color.

 At the top of this color chart is provence violet bluish – probably one of my favorite colors to mix green with.
 The result of these two colors mixed make green a subtle cooler green color.
 Dioxazine purple is another good option to make your greens cooler – especially if you need to darken your green at the same time.